Canva Templates is reader supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Design Thinking: Miro is also a great tool for design thinking exercises, allowing teams to collaborate and iterate on ideas in real-time.
 Users can create user personas, customer journey maps, and other design thinking tools to help guide their ideation process.

-In summary, Canva is a graphic design tool that is ideal for creating social media graphics, marketing materials, and presentations.
+Canva is a graphic design tool that is ideal for creating social media graphics, marketing materials, and presentations.
 Miro, on the other hand, is a collaborative whiteboarding tool that is ideal for brainstorming, project management, and design thinking exercises.